codepath/android_guides/Build-Automation-with-Gradle-and-Jenkins-CI.md

 ## Build Your Project Locally
-Use your local machine as a testbed to keep track of your environment configuration: your `$PATH` environment variable, and the other environment variables you set in order to get Gradle to run.
+Use your local machine as a testbed to keep track of your environment configuration: your `PATH` environment variable, and the other environment variables you set in order to get Gradle to run.
 This step is ready as soon as you can run `gradle assemble` in your project and see `BUILD SUCCESSFUL`.

 ### Confirm Your Jenkins Configuration
 This tutorial presumes that you already have a Jenkins installation running.